bappygolder/oTask/contribute-as-developer.md

 - When we need new team members we give priority to our volunteers first.
 As a volunteers you have a lot more chance to be hired for our different projects than others who apply.
 - Depending on your contribution you may be considered for monetery compensations.
 We provide this to dedicated contributors that can result in a permanent arrangement.
 - Your name gets mentioned to all our publications as credit (i.e: Blogs, project posts, audio and video publications)
+- We try to help contributors as much as possible in any ways we can.
+- As volunteers you get opportunities to our future busniesss partnership for the project you are working on.
+- You get direct mentorship from our contributors.
 - You get recomend and endorse by other contributors in LinkedIn.
-- We try to help contributors as much as possible in any ways we can.
 - We recommned volunteer contributors to internal and etarnal job and other opportunities.
-- As volunteers you get opportunities to our future busniesss partnership for the project you are working on.

 Volunteering is the best way to get started as a contributor in any of our projects.